hugmanrique/Jacobin/README.md

 [![tests][tests]][tests-url]
 [![license][license]][license-url]

-Jacobin provides high performance binary streams reader and writer implementations, as well as bidirectional stream implementations.
+**Jacobin** is the ultimate binary reading and writing library.
+It provides high performance and easy-to-use binary `DataReader`s, `DataWriter`s and `FileEditor`s, a class that supports both reading and writing to a random access file.

 ## Features

+- Primitive signed and unsigned reading and writing methods
+- Supports parsing and writing UTF-8 strings
-- Supports efficient offset setting (by only keeping the needed byte buffers in memory)
+- Memory-efficient offset manipulation (by only keeping the needed byte buffers loaded)
-- Has different implementations for each [endianness](https://en.wikipedia.org/wiki/Endianness) type
+- Different implementations for each [endianness](https://en.wikipedia.org/wiki/Endianness) format
-- Easy to make stream accesses and writes thread-safe
+- Atomic offset setting, only reads and writes require synchronization
-- Uses the [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to create readers, writers and bidirectional streams
+- `Readable` and `Writable` interfaces
+- 64-bit (`long`) offsets

 ## Getting started

-Install Jacobin using [Maven](https://maven.apache.org/) by adding the JitPack repository to your `pom.xml` file:
+You can install Jacobin using [Maven](https://maven.apache.org/) by adding the [JitPack](https://jitpack.io/) repository to your `pom.xml` file:

 ```xml
 <repositories>